 A limited company is a business controlled by managers (directors) and owned by shareholders.
 It has a separate legal personality from that of its shareholders.
 This means it’s able to contract in its own name and is responsible for its own debts and liabilities.
 So, the shareholders’ liability is separate from the company’s, and is limited to the value of their shares.
 This protects the shareholders’ personal assets from any business losses.

 There are two broad categories of limited companies in the UK – public limited companies and private limited companies.
-Regardless of whether it is public or private, a limited company must be incorporated at Companies House.
+Regardless of whether it is public or private, you need to incorporate a limited company at Companies House.
 It must also have a memorandum and articles of association.
 These are documents setting out the shareholders’ agreement to form the company and the rules of running the company.
 They must pay corporation tax and file annual tax returns.

 Choosing a Name